sbpark88/sbpark88.github.io/_posts/2022-09-17-strings-and-characters.md

 welcome.insert("!", at: welcome.endIndex)
 print(welcome)  // hello

-// insert the contents of anoter string welcome.insert(contentsOf: " there", at: welcome.index(before: welcome.endIndex))
+// insert the contents of another string welcome.insert(contentsOf: " there", at: welcome.index(before: welcome.endIndex))
 print(welcome)  // hello there!
 ```